What is cycle inventory? Here’s everything you need to know

 This inventory is used to fulfill customer orders and keep production running.
-By forecasting correctly and maintaining a proper level of cycle inventory, businesses can avoid the costly consequences of stock-outs or obsolescence and generating dead stock.
-In this guide, we’ll walk you through:
+By forecasting correctly and maintaining a proper level of cycle inventory, businesses can avoid the costly consequences of stockouts or obsolescence and generating dead stock.
+In this guide, we’ll walk you through the following:

 Factors that impact cycle inventory